Civil Rights Trail Itinerary

 St. James Hotel – The hotel anchors the Water Avenue Historic District and offers spectacular views of the river and the historic Edmund Pettus Bridge.

 Depart for Montgomery and follow the Selma-to-Montgomery Trail.
 Be sure to stop at the Viola Liuzzo historic marker, between Lowndesboro and Montgomery near mile marker 111.
 It is placed near the spot where Mrs. Liuzzo was shot and killed by four Klansmen while she was giving black marchers a ride back to Selma following the Selma-to-Montgomery march.
-Also visit the Selma-to-Montgomery Trail Interpretative Center at White Hall to learn more about the marchers and the trials they encountered.
-In Montgomery, visit the Rosa Parks Museum and feel what it was like to be arrested for not moving to the back of the bus.
-Stop for lunch in downtown Montgomery.
+Visit the Selma-to-Montgomery Trail Interpretative Center at White Hall to learn more about the marchers and the trials they encountered.
+In Montgomery, visit the Legacy Museum.
+This 11,000 square-foot museum is built on the site of a former warehouse where enslaved black people were imprisoned.
+Stop at the Rosa Parks Museum and feel what it was like to be arrested for not moving to the back of the bus.
+Also, visit the National Memorial for Peace and Justice, the nation’s first memorial dedicated to the legacy of enslaved black people, people terrorized by lynching, African Americans humiliated by racial segregation and Jim Crow and people of color burdened with contemporary presumptions of guilt and police violence.
+The site includes a memorial square with 800 six-foot monuments to symbolize thousands of racial lynching victims in the United States and the counties and states where this terrorism took place.
+Take a break for lunch in downtown Montgomery.
 Stand in the pulpit at Dexter Avenue King Memorial Baptist Church where Dr. Martin Luther King Jr. preached.
-Visit the Alabama State Capitol, the birthplace of the Confederacy and the final stop along the Selma-to-Montgomery march.
+Afterward, visit the Alabama State Capitol, the birthplace of the Confederacy and the final stop along the Selma-to-Montgomery march.
 Nearby, see the Civil Rights Memorial.
 Travel only a few blocks and visit the Dexter Parsonage Museum to tour the residence once occupied by Dr. King and his family.

 - Follow the Selma-to-Montgomery Trail over the Edmund Pettus Bridge where law enforcement personnel confronted voting rights marchers.